 NiCE CXone

-That said, each platform takes a different approach in key areas.
-Genesys adds a motivational edge with its “personal best” tracker, highlighting agents’ top-performing metrics and comparing them with peers in real time.
-NiCE, meanwhile, offers more depth in forecasting, with over 40 algorithms and “what-if” modeling options for highly customized scheduling.
-It also stands out with agent self-assessments and a built-in appeals process, giving staff a formal way to dispute quality scores and contribute context, something Genesys doesn’t currently support.
+NiCE goes deeper on forecasting, with over 40 algorithms and "what-if" modeling for highly customized scheduling.
+It also offers agent self-assessments and a built-in appeals process, giving staff a formal way to dispute quality scores and add context.
+Genesys doesn't currently support that.

 Analytics+Reporting